 - You can find how many delegates your town/city has been allotted on our caucus directory page.

-I registered, but I lost my pre-registration confirmation.
+I registered, but I lost my Advance Check-In confirmation.
 What should I do?

 - No worries!
 Visit our resend confirmation page, enter your information, and another confirmation will be sent to your email address.